-In 2022, Mr. Gringer was named a “rising star” by the New York Law Journal as someone “in a leadership role who achieved impressive results,” and in 2020, Law360 named him a “rising star” on their global list for his experience with “massive cases on both sides of the courtroom.”
-He has been recognized as a Litigation Daily Litigator of the Week runner-up twice.
-Once for a significant antitrust victory on a motion to dismiss and another for his defeat of a request for preliminary injunction.
+Mr. Gringer previously was a “rising star” by the The New York Law Journal as someone “in a leadership role who achieved impressive results.”
+And Law360 named him a “rising star” on their global list for his experience with “massive cases on both sides of the courtroom.”
+He has been recognized with accolades from Litigation Daily numerous times, including for a significant antitrust victory on a motion to dismiss, defeating class certification in what would have been the largest class action in U.S. history, and for his defeat of a request for preliminary injunction against the FTC.

-At the DOJ, Mr. Gringer played a leading role in many of the Antitrust Division's highest-profile matters, including serving as a member of the division's winning trial teams in U.S. v.
-H&R Block—the division's first successful challenge to a merger in more than eight years—the e-books price-fixing litigation, and writing the division's litigation complaints in U.S. v.
+Earlier in his career, Mr. Gringer served as a trial attorney at the U.S. Department of Justice Antitrust Division in many of the department’s highest-profile matters, including as a member of the division's winning trial teams in U.S. v.
+H&R Block—at the time the division's first successful challenge to a merger in more than eight years—the e-books price-fixing litigation, and writing the division's litigation complaints in U.S. v.
 Anheuser-Busch and U.S. v.
 U.S. Airways.

-In 2013, Mr. Gringer was selected for an individual Assistant Attorney General Award of Distinction for his work on U.S. v.
+In 2013, Mr. Gringer received an Assistant Attorney General Award of Distinction for his contributions on U.S. v.
 H&R Block, U.S. v.
-BlueCross Blue Shield of Michigan, and the proposed and later abandoned 3M/Avery merger, among others.
+BlueCross Blue Shield of Michigan, and the proposed and the later abandoned 3M/Avery merger, among others.

-Before joining the DOJ, Mr. Gringer served as a law clerk to the Honorable Michael Boudin of the US Court of Appeals for the First Circuit.
-He also has substantial political campaign management experience.
-In 2005, he was campaign manager for the successful Manhattan Borough president campaign of Scott Stringer, who now serves as New York City comptroller.
+Mr. Gringer began his legal career as a law clerk to the Honorable Michael Boudin of the US Court of Appeals for the First Circuit.
+Before practicing law, he worked in political campaign management.

 Experience